 So you see, I’m just giving you the base recipe.
 You can do so much with it!
 Please don’t hesitate to share your creations with us as well as pictures.
 I love trying new things.

-- 2 cups of extra virgin olive oil.
+- Extra virgin olive oil.
 Regular or bold olive oil is fine as well.
 Whatever you have on hand will work.
 This is the one we usually buy.
 If you don’t care about it being organic, you can try this one.

 - Himalayan salt (you can use regular salt as well if thats what you’d normally use to salt your food).

 - Basil (fresh or freeze dried)

 - Chives (fresh or freeze dried)

 - Garlic (fresh or dried ground garlic).
 I did find that using fresh garlic, unless you are using immediately, becomes slightly bitter if left more than a couple of days.
 If you are using within a few hours or 24 hours, fresh garlic is perfect!

 How To Make Herb Infused Olive Oil For Salad Dressing